best student bank account . piggy bank

 Years 4-6: up to £2,000

-Co-op student current account0% interest arranged overdraft
+Co-op Student Bank Account0% interest arranged overdraft

-You can have a say in their customer-led Ethical policyYou can open an account if you’re 18 or over, you live in the UK, you’re about to start (or you already have started) an undergraduate or degree-level apprenticeship that’s at least 2 years long.
-Apply online at the Co-op
+You can have a say in their customer-led Ethical policyYou can open an account once you turn 18 and you have a confirmed place on a full-time courseApply online at the Co-op

-Halifax student current account0% interest arranged overdraft
+Halifax Student Current Account0% interest arranged overdraft

 You can open an account if you’re 18 or over, you live in the UK, you’re about to start (or you already have started) an undergraduate or degree-level apprenticeship that’s at least 2 years long.
 Online at Halifax

-Table of popular student current accounts
+Table of popular UK student bank accounts

 How to set up your student bank account